PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_and_xdr_better_together.md

 * First create a collection scoped to the environment you'd like this policy to apply to.
 [Documentation](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/configure/collections)
 * Then create a custom runtime rule scoped to your new collection.
 Under Defend > Runtime in the Prisma Cloud Console.
-* Name of the rule: Alllow trusted process <process_name>
+* Name of the rule: Alllow trusted process XDR (pmd)
-* Create a customer rule with the type: filesystem
+* Create a custom rule with the type: filesystem
 * Set to log as Audit with the effect as alert.
-* Message should be: Trusted <process_name> allowed
+* Message should be: Trusted XDR (pmd) allowed
 * Rule should be: `(proc.name = "pmd" or proc.pname = "pmd") and file.dir startswith "/opt/traps"`

 This allows for the xdr agent to writes files to the directory path that starts with `/opt/traps/` and also allows the xdr agent to spawn child processes to writes files to that directory.
 This same process can be used of course with any trusted process in a k8s cluster where this type alert is being seen and the process in known to the organization!